Neal Bishop

-Neal Robert Bishop (born 7 August 1981) is an English professional footballer who plays as a midfielder and is player/manager of Gainsborough Trinity.
+Neal Robert Bishop (born 7 August 1981) is an English football manager and footballer who played as a midfielder.

 He previously played in the Football League for Barnet, Notts County, Blackpool, Scunthorpe United and Mansfield Town, as well as at Non-league level for Billingham Town, Spennymoor United, Whitby Town, Scarborough, York City and Scarborough Athletic.
 He also represented England C at international level.

 Club career

 Early career

 Born in Stockton-on-Tees, County Durham, Bishop began his career with Middlesbrough in their youth system.
 After being released by Middlesbrough as a teenager he moved to Northern League club Billingham Town and played there for a number of years.
 In a match in 2001, he played alongside his brother Craig, aged 16, and father Rob, aged 46, as the team had eight matches to play in 15 days towards the end of the 2000–01 season.
 He made 11 appearances and scored two goals for Gateshead in all competitions in the 2002–03 season, before leaving in October 2002 and re-signing for Billingham.
 He played for Spennymoor United in the 2003–04 season, making 38 appearances and scoring three goals.
 He made 25 appearances and scored one goal for Whitby Town in the 2004–05 season.